MsGameinIt123/Travel-Booking-API/README.md

 ## DEMO/SCREENSHOTS
 Will be added later.
 ## WHAT I LEARNED
-* How to build and structure a full-stack applicaition using Spring Boot and Angular
+* How to build and structure a full-stack application using Spring Boot and Angular
 * Implementing multithreading for performance and concurrency
 * Handling real-world concerns like localization and time zones
 * Containerizing applications using Docker for deployment